-If anything is revealed to be less than ideal with your technique, make it a priority to start attacking it to clean it up.
+If anything is revealed to be less than ideal with your technique, make it a priority to start cleaning it up to prevent lower back pain from deadlifts.

-In a best-case scenario, it will eliminate the pain-generating stimulus and get you back to pain-free lifting.
-If this isn’t the case, cleaning up your technique will help ensure you avoid any future episodes of lower back pain and provide you with superior confidence as you lift.
+In a best-case scenario, it will eliminate the pain-generating stimulus and get you back to deadlifts and lower back pain-free lifting.
+Cleaning up your technique will help ensure you avoid any future episodes of lower back pain and low back soreness providing you with superior confidence as you lift.

 Self Assessments You Can Perform To Understand Back Pain

-While this section should be beneficial in helping you to gain further insight as to what may be causing your back pain, please remember that it does not formally diagnose what may be going on.
+While this section should be beneficial in helping you to gain further insight as to what may be causing your back pain after deadlifts, please remember that it does not formally diagnose what may be going on.

 The following tests and movements have high clinical diagnostic value in predicting which structures may be compromised and generating mechanical pain, but pain can be complex and multifactorial in nature.
 Seek appropriate evaluation from a qualified healthcare practitioner to confirm any of your findings.

-Also, keep in mind that although I will mention the commonly affected lower back structures individually, they are often present together in some fashion, meaning they are not mutually exclusive to one another.
+Also, keep in mind that although I will mention the commonly affected lower back structures individually, they are often present together in some fashion, meaning they are not mutually exclusive of one another.